 The Sony a6000 manual is pretty unhelpful on the topic of memory cards.
 If you go looking for it, this is what you’ll find (on page 19):

 So get an SD card that’s faster than Class 4, correct?
 These days, pretty much all the SD cards you can buy are Class 10 or faster, so that’s not particularly hard.
+Many of the SD cards that are readily available in stores these days are much faster than that.
 So you’re all set, right?
 If you’re only shooting still images, then yes.
 Any SD card of any size that’s Class 4 or above will work fine.
 There are advantages to having a faster one if you’re shooting in burst mode or trying to speed up the process of downloading photos from the memory card, but for the most part, the a6000 is not especially picky about memory cards in the photo modes.

 The catch is if you’re trying to record video.
 If you’ve tried to record video in the high-quality XAVC S mode, you might have come across this error message: